H. J. Cave & Sons

-H.J.
-Cave & Sons is a London-based fashion house specialising in luxury leather accessories.
+H. J. Cave & Sons, variously styled as H.J.
+Cave with and without points, is a London-based fashion house specialising in luxury leather accessories.
 Founded in 1839 by Harriet Jane Cave.
-H.J.
-Cave is believed to be the first designer of the modern leather handbag.
+H. J. Cave is believed to be the first designer of the modern leather handbag.

 The company was established in 1839 by sole-proprietor Harriet Jane Cave creating railway baskets and leather trunks.
 In 1856 Harriet began expanding the company to include a range of products including trunks, travel-bags, wickerworks, and portmanteaus.
-Queen Victoria sponsored participation at the World Fairs, and later H.J.
-Cave was awarded the English Royal Warrant of Appointment to the Queen, and later Princess Victoria.
-Following the death of Harriet, H.J.
-Cave was conferred to her son, William, and his wife Sarah, who would release the “Osilite” trunk as the demand for lightweight trunks increased following the adoption of automobile and flight travel.
+Queen Victoria sponsored participation at the World Fairs, and later H. J. Cave was awarded the English Royal Warrant of Appointment to the Queen, and later Princess Victoria.
+Following the death of Harriet, H. J. Cave was conferred to her son, William, and his wife Sarah, who would release the "Osilite" trunk as the demand for lightweight trunks increased following the adoption of automobile and flight travel.
 Following a decline in production after WWII, the company fell into a period of dormancy.
 Over the years, the company changed hands several times, and was formally reintroduced in the early 2000s and subsequently sold to foreign owners.